Notebook: 16 September 2015, with updates in December 2016 and May 2017

 Long before the days of the internet and graphic design mags, if you wanted a career as a graphic designer, then the place to go to view the job ads, used to be Campaign magazine.
 Campaign is of course, the weekly trade magazine for the advertising industry but back in the 70s it was stuffed full of jobs for designers as well as for advertising execs.
 It was, and still is, a great looking publication with a sharp design that has changed little during its 47 year lifetime and the fact that its design has stood the test of time so well, is testament to the creative skills of its designer – the mysterious and enigmatic Roland Schenk.
-Schenk was a Swiss typographer who had worked with the legendary German art director Willy Fleckhaus on Twen magazine.
+Schenk was a Swiss typographer who had worked with the legendary German art director Willy Fleckhaus on Twen magazine (see footnote below).
 When the publisher Haymarket bought the stuffy trade paper World’s Press News in 1968 and re launched it as the snazzy Campaign, they called upon Roland Schenk to craft the design and he combined punchy yet elegant typography with dramatic portrait photography to produce a thoroughly modern, ground-breaking style that pioneered the way that many business-to-business publications look today.

 Haymarket recognising that Schenk’s sharp design gave their magazines a commercial edge over their competitors, described Schenk as their ‘secret weapon’ (link here, scroll down to p5) and he became their design mastermind for the next 30 or so years setting the style for countless Haymarket publications including a stunning design for the business magazine Management Today (with radical cover photography from Lester Bookbinder).
 Schenk championed up-and-coming photographers and illustrators including Brian Griffin, with his unique approach to business portraiture and whose career he helped launch.
 See below.